Adamskoullos/Nuxt-Guide/6-Fetch-Hooks.md

 # HTTP Requests

-Adding Axios to the Nuxt app is an option at the point of creation.
+Adding Axios to the Nuxt app is an option at the point of app creation.
 Axios is similar to the JavaScript Fetch when working with Rest API's but has one key advantage.

 If there is an error at any point with the request or response Axios catches all and provides information that can be accessed via the request and response objects.
 These properties can be used to manage events.